Wave equation: Wave equation in one space dimension

-Derivation of the wave equation
+Derivation

 The wave equation in one space dimension can be derived in a variety of different physical settings.
 Most famously, it can be derived for the case of a string vibrating in a two-dimensional plane, with each of its elements being pulled in opposite directions by the force of tension.

 Another physical setting for derivation of the wave equation in one space dimension uses Hooke's law.
 In the theory of elasticity, Hooke's law is an approximation for certain materials, stating that the amount by which a material body is deformed (the strain) is linearly related to the force causing the deformation (the stress).